-In accordance with subsection 96C(5) of the Act, this section of the Airport Plan sets out the conditions to be complied with in relation to the Stage 1 Development.
+In accordance with subsection 96C(5) of the Act, this section of the Airport Plan sets out the conditions to be complied with in relation to the Airport Stage 1 Development and the Rail Development.
 Section 96J of the Act provides penalties for non-compliance with a condition.

 In accordance with subsection 96B(9) of the Act, the conditions include the conditions specified in the notice given by the Environment Minister under subsection 96B(3) of the Act in response to the draft Airport Plan.
+Where there has been a variation to the Airport Plan that has amended those conditions, that variation has been made in accordance with subsection 96D(3).